Chirag-ahir/JAVA-All-Basic/README.md

 New keyword - In java, New keyword is basically used for creating objects.
 It allocates memory for an object.

+Extend keyword - The extends keyword indicates that you are making a new class that derives from an existing class.
+The meaning of "extends" is to increase the functionality.

 What is Method in JAVA ? <br>
 A method is a block of code which only runs when it is called.
 You can pass data, known as parameters, into a method.